The Web address of this article is

 A growing number of mental-health professionals propose that

-are like an in-ternal family system of dynamic
+are like an internal-family system of dynamic

-"subselves."
+"subselves" or "parts."
 They have the same elements as physical

-famlies, and range from functional to dysfunctional.
+families, and range from functional (fulfilling their

 Have you ever thought of your family as a dynamic set of

-"elements" like these?
+elements like these?
 Do you agree that most adults and all

 kids are unaware of this mosaic and how to use it to